Machine learning with neural networks: Stochastic gradient descent

 \chapter{Stochastic gradient descent}

 \chlab{C6Chapter} In Chapter \chref{C5Chapter} we discussed how a hidden layer helps to classify problems that are not linearly separable.
-We explained how the decision boundary in Figure \figref{C5S4RoofPointsFilled} is represented in terms of the weights and thresholds of the hidden neurons, and introduced a training algorithm based on gradient descent.
+We explained how the decision boundary in Figure \figref{C5S4RoofPointsFilled} is represented in terms of the weights and thresholds of the hidden neurons , and introduced a training algorithm based on gradient descent.
 In this Section, the training algorithm is discussed in more detail.

-It is explained how it is implemented, why it converges, and how its performance can be improved.
-Figure \figref{C6S1HiddenLayerNetwork} shows the layout of the network to be trained.
-There are $p$ input patterns $\ve\xi^{(\mu)}$ with $N$ components each, as before.
+Figure \figref{C5S1SingleLayerNetwork} shows the layout of the network to be trained.
+There are $p$ input patterns $\ve x^{(\mu)}$ with $N$ components each, as before.
 The output of the network has $M$ components:

-to be matched to the targets $\ve t^{(\mu)}$.
-The activation functions must be differentiable (or at least piecewise differentiable), but apart from that there is no need to specify them further at this point.
-The network shown in Figure \figref{C6S1HiddenLayerNetwork} performs the computation
+to be matched to the target vector $\ve t^{(\mu)}$.
+The network shown in Figure \figref{C5S1SingleLayerNetwork} computes

+Equation \eqnref{C6S2MultiLayerFlow} shows that the outputs are obtained in terms of nested activation functions.
+They must be differentiable (or at least piecewise differentiable).
+Apart from that there is no need to specify them further at this point.